From the German 'Kabinettskriege' - Cabinet Wars: a period of limited conflict from the Peace of Westphalia (1648) to the French Revolution (1789).

 The Brits opened the game by deploying a 2" mortar in the eastern wood ...

-This elicited no response from the Germans, so in their next phase the British deployed a senior leader (Snr Ldr) with the 2" mortar already in place to maximise the chance of getting smoke when it was needed[1].
-And, to put some pressure on the Germans from another direction they deployed a section in the northern wood.
+This elicited no response from the Germans, so in their next phase the British deployed a senior leader (Snr Ldr) with the 2" mortar to maximise the chance of getting smoke when it was needed[1].
+And, to put some pressure on the Germans from another direction, they deployed a section in the northern wood.

-In the next German phase I again decided it was better to wait for John's men to expose themselves further before committing to deploy anything in response.
-With effects of the British pre-game barrage still making my deployment uncertain it was a question as to how much longer should I wait.
+In the next German phase I again decided it was better to wait for John's men to expose themselves further before committing to deploying anything in response.
+With the effects of the British pre-game barrage making any deployment uncertain it was going to be a risky judgement call on how much longer to wait.

 The British now started to press in earnest, deploying a second section down the northern road alongside the cornfields ...